LeetLLM

 Continue to Batch and Streaming Feature Pipelines

 You can now define one trustworthy prediction row.
-Next you will construct those rows from event history without joining future information or serving stale features.
+Next you'll construct those rows from event history without joining future information or serving stale features.

 PreviousDataset Pipelines and Data Quality